How to Prepare for Fall and Winter Storms

 1. Extra Supplies: Stock up on food, water, and medicines for at least a week.

 2. Communication: Make sure to have a way to charge your phones.
+Invest in a portable charger or solar-powered power bank, and keep a list of emergency contacts written down in case your phone dies.

 Survival: